Skip to content

 $GMAIL_CLIENT_SECRET = "..." ← set once, used by act.login

 The document defines what actions exist (login, refresh, compose, search).
-Session {var} tracks where the user is (inbox, 12 messages, authenticated).
+Session {var} tracks where the agent is (inbox, 12 messages, authenticated).
 Persistent $var holds credentials set once and reused across sessions.

 The AI navigates it the same way it navigates any String document — /open to see, /act to do.
 The difference is that state accumulates across turns, making each action aware of what came before.